pyodide/pyodide/docs/usage/type-conversions.md

 reload_page()
 ```

-You can also assign to Javascript global variables in this way:
+You can also assign to JavaScript global variables in this way:

 ```pyodide
 pyodide.runPython("js.x = 2");
 console.log(window.x); // 2
 ```

-You can create your own custom Javascript modules using
+You can create your own custom JavaScript modules using
 {any}`pyodide.registerJsModule` and they will behave like the `js` module except
 with a custom scope: